TheAlgorithms/JavaScript/CONTRIBUTING.md

 Algorithms should:
 * have intuitive class and function names that make their purpose clear to readers
-* use Javascript naming conventions and intuitive variable names to ease comprehension
+* use JavaScript naming conventions and intuitive variable names to ease comprehension
 * be flexible to take different input values
 * have Javascript type hints for their input parameters and return values
 * raise Javascript exceptions (ValueError, etc.) on erroneous input values